Luucko/ErasmusGo/doc/Project Documentation.md

 ### **Stakeholders**
 The key stakeholders for ErasmusGo are:
-- **Erasmus Students:** The primary users, benefiting from the app’s features to facilitate their stay.
+- **Erasmus Students:** The users, benefiting from the app’s features to facilitate their stay.
-- **University Staff and Professors:** Secondary users providing data and managing student-related interactions.
+- **University Staff and Professors:** For providing data and managing student-related interactions.

 ---